meloning/kotlin-serialization-spring-module-bugfix-application/README.md

-# kotlin-serialization-rest-template-bugfix-repo
+# kotlin-serialization-spring-module-bugfix-repo

-This repository was created for testing purposes to fix restTemplate and Kotlinx.serialization bugs.
+This repository was created for testing purposes to fix spring-module library and Kotlinx.serialization bugs.

 ## Issue